 While a base on balls might seem like a small event in the grand scheme of a baseball game, it can actually have a significant impact on the outcome.
 For one thing, it's a way for a batter to reach first base without having to make contact with the ball.
 This can be especially useful in situations where the batter is struggling to make contact with the pitcher's pitches.

-A base on balls is different from other ways to reach first base in that it does not count as an official at-bat.
+A walk in a baseball game is different from other ways to reach first base in that it does not count as an official at-bat.
 This means that it does not count against a player's batting average (BA), which is a measure of how often a player gets a hit per at-bat.
 This is one reason why a high OBP is sometimes seen as more valuable than a high BA - a player can have a low batting average but still be a valuable asset to their team if they are getting on base frequently through walks and other means.

 Additional Reading: What is a Good Batting Average in Baseball?

 As mentioned earlier, a base on balls is recorded in official scorekeeping with the abbreviation "BB."
-This statistic is used to track how often a player receives a base on balls during a game, a season, or their career.
+This statistic is used to track how often a player receives a walk during a game, a season, or their career.
 It is also used to calculate a player's OBP, which is a measure of how often a player reaches base safely.

 In addition to BB, there are other statistics that are used to measure a player's ability to get on base.
 One of these is intentional walks (IBB), which occur when a pitcher intentionally throws four pitches outside of the strike zone in order to walk the batter.
 This is often done when a team wants to avoid pitching to a particularly dangerous hitter.
 IBBs are recorded separately from regular BBs, as they are not an accurate reflection of a player's ability to get on base.